-By Brenda George • April 07, 2017•Writers in Residence, Law School, Other Law School Issues, Issues, Balancing Private and Professional Life, Women and Law in the Media
+By Brenda L. George • April 07, 2017•Writers in Residence, Law School, Other Law School Issues, Issues, Balancing Private and Professional Life, Women and Law in the Media

 - Women bring their children to conferences

 - Nursing accommodations are offered for conference attendees

 - Children are exposed to, and involved in, Indian law and policy

 All of these things are incredibly important, but the one that stands out to me, and that I want to talk about right now is the nursing accommodations offered for mothers.

 The Federal Bar Association sent out detailed emails each day of the conference, and one line that stood out to me was the following: